 Yes, my carbon footprint this summer has been huge.
 [Sigh]

-When the tomatoes ripen in earnest, however, soup hits the menu again, only in the form of gazpacho — chilled and refreshing.
-No heating, super easy prep.
+When the tomatoes ripen in earnest, however, soup hits the menu again, only in the form of gazpacho — guacamole gazpacho.
+Chilled and so refreshing.
+No heating, super easy prep: throw everything in a blender and hit the button!
 And with avocado thrown in for good measure, it’s like your favorite salsa and guacamole got married in a bowl.

 No matter the weather, soup cooperates and comes through with flying colors.